undel-gh/HA-Laundry-Monitor/README.md

 - Power-based cycle-start detection with a configurable confirmation period.
 - Optional current-assisted meaningful-activity detection.
 - Optional vibration-based detection of a probable **terminal spin sequence / terminal phase**.
+- Experimental opt-in hybrid confirmation can combine reduced vibration evidence with a fresh, sustained electrical spin candidate.
+- Electrical confirmation uses power as the primary signal; optional current is corroborating diagnostics only.
 - Two finish paths:
   - shorter confirmation after terminal-phase detection;
   - conservative fallback when terminal spin was not detected.